When to Use Agents vs Routes — Agentuity Documentation

 Agent-to-agent calling with type safetySimple CRUD operations

-Lifecycle events (started, completed, error)Streaming protocols (WebSocket, SSE)
+Lifecycle events (started, completed, errored)Streaming protocols (WebSocket, SSE)

 What's the Same

-Agents and routes share the same platform services.
-Everything available through ctx.* in an agent is also available through c.var.* in a route:
+Agents and routes share the same built-in platform services.
+These services are available through ctx.* in an agent and c.var.* in a route:

 ServiceIn an agent (ctx)In a route (c.var)